Tapani NenonenUNIVERSAL FUND MEMBER

 Tapani's Story

 Tapani joined Watsi on March 18th, 2014.
-Eight years ago, Tapani joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Tapani's most recent donation traveled 5,300 miles to support Exavier, an adorable 5-month-old baby from Haiti, to fund life-changing surgery to drain excess fluid from his brain.
+Nine years ago, Tapani joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Tapani's most recent donation traveled 4,300 miles to support Faith, a 24-year-old woman from Kenya, to fund reconstruction of her arm.

 Impact